naiyerasif/site/blog/2018-08-05-communication-within-a-docker-network.md

 ---
-title: Docker Network Communication
+title: Communication within a Docker network
-path: docker-network-communication
+path: communication-within-a-docker-network
 date: 2019-07-06
-summary: Create an Angular application that consumes a REST microservice, both running on a Docker stack exposing the microservice endpoint only to the Angular application and not to the browser
+summary: Create an Angular application that consumes a REST endpoint, both running on a Docker stack
 tags: ['docker', 'angular', 'micronaut', 'microservices']
 ---

-## Objective
+## Premise

-Create an Angular application that consumes a REST microservice, both running on a Docker stack exposing the microservice endpoint only to the Angular application and not to the browser.
+You need to create an Angular application which consumes a REST endpoint, both running as containers on a Docker stack.
+Only the Angular application is publicly accessible; rest of the containers aren't exposed outside the Docker network.

+When you're serving the static build (e.g., production build) of an Angular application over Express or Nginx, there should be a mechanism to resolve the other services running on the same Docker stack through their Docker URLs.
+You'll get to know one way of achieving this here.

 > **Requisites**
 > - Java 8 or higher
 > - Node 12 or higher
-> - Micronaut CLI (can be found at <http://micronaut.io/download.html>); a different framework can also be used. v1.1.3 was used in this example.
+> - Micronaut CLI (can be found at <http://micronaut.io/download.html>); v1.1.3 was used in this example.
+You can use other frameworks (such as Spring Boot) as well.
 > - Angular CLI (run `npm install -g @angular/cli` or `yarn global add @angular/cli` to install it globally). v8.0.1 was used in this example.

 ## Create a REST endpoint